 Let's never make God too small!
 Whilst we all need to stay close to Jesus, and to be at ease in his presence, let's remember who he is.
-We need a big a Jesus today: in our lives, in our world.
-And the good news is that this Jesus is plenty big enough: as we begin this week, may God open our eyes to the awesomeness of Jesus once again.
+We need a big Jesus today: in our lives, in our world.
+And the good news is that this Jesus is plenty big enough: big enough not just for our salvation, but for all we need in the spiritual life.
+May God open our eyes to the awesomeness of Jesus once again.

-Day 15 - Mark 6:6b-11 'Nothing - and everything'
+Day 34 - Mark 6:6b-11 'Nothing - and everything'

-Many of you will know the name Brother Andrew - he was a missionary to Eastern Europe during the days of communism, and became famous for the book 'God's Smuggler'.
+Many of you will know the name Brother Andrew (who was 'promoted to glory' in 2022): he was a missionary to Eastern Europe during the days of communism, and became famous for the book 'God's Smuggler'.
 One of the most memorable chapters of that book for me - which is one of my favourite Christian autobiographies - is the one titled 'The Game of the Royal Way.'

 It describes Brother Andrew's evangelism training in the mid 1950s in Scotland.
 Naturally, a key part of their training was to go out and 'do the stuff' - on the streets, door-to-door, meeting anyone and everyone.
-In order to do this, each student was given just £1 in money (which was much more than then it is now, but probably equates to about £100 in 2022), which had to last them the whole period of their placement - I forget the exact length but it was 4-8 weeks, something like that.
+In order to do this, each student was given just £1 in money (which was much more than then it is now, but probably equates to about £100 in 2022), which had to last them the whole period of their placement - I forget the exact length, but it was 4-8 weeks, something like that.